inigo-jauregi/healthNER/CRF/README.md

 ![crf_flowchart](https://user-images.githubusercontent.com/23091295/29344532-e7a7a426-827b-11e7-9cae-d6870c8fbdd5.jpg)

-First, the training and test data needs to be prepared in the HCRF format with the data_preparation code.
+1. First, the training and test data needs to be prepared in the HCRF format with the data_preparation code.
 The file contains two main '.py' files for that: _data_CRF_file_creation.py_ and _using tag_CRF_file_creation.py_.

-The firs file (_data_CRF_file_creation.py_), creates a file of the features for the CRF model in the following format:
+The first file (_data_CRF_file_creation.py_), creates the files of features (dataTrain.csv and dataTest.csv) for the CRF model in the following format:

 _3    2    %first sequence has 2 tokens (each token(t) has 3 features(f))_